 10 Best Practices for Writing a Press Release

 Is the topic of your press release really newsworthy?
 To be newsworthy, it should, of course, be “new”.
 Ask yourself what you are doing in your company that is new.
-Perhaps, you have undertaken new research.
-What the media really loves is reports of things that are the fastest, biggest, smallest, and exciting.
+Perhaps you have undertaken new research.
+What the media really loves is reports of things that are the fastest, biggest, and most exciting.
 If you don’t want your press releases to end up in a trash folder of a reporter, you should write about major announcements such as new products or services, special events or recognitions.
 You should include all these newsworthy claims and back up each of them.

 A press release should be only one page.
 It certainly must never go over two pages in length.

 Dynamically communicate your key messages.
 A quotation might be a good way to accomplish this.
 Most importantly, you should sound excited or thrilled about what your company is doing.
 Don’t bother to write a press release that is not about something very interesting, new, or exciting.
 It won’t be read if it isn’t.

 If you send out a press release in the form of an email, it must be in the email main body.
 An attachment of a word document will not be opened by the media.

 A press release is not a competition in prose writing.
 It is far more important to be clear, factual and informative.
 In any case, you should avoid ‘fluffy language’ in the main body.

 6. No Sales Pitch